Wedding costs can mount up easily – here are our top five tips to help you manage your budget and save for your dream wedding.

 But remember, investing is a long-term strategy and we don’t recommend investing for any period less than three years, so this is better suited to those with a longer engagement.
 In fact, even if you’re not yet engaged but you know you want to get married one day – why not set up a wedding fund now?

 The longer you invest your money for, the more it’s likely to grow, as you maximise the benefits of compound returns.

-Risk warning: As with all investing, your capital is at risk and there is a chance you will get back less than you originally invested.
-The value of your investment, and the income you get from it, can go down as well as up.
-Past performance is not a reliable indicator of future performance.
+Risk warning: As with all investing, your capital is at risk.
+The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 A stocks and shares ISA may not be right for everyone and tax rules may change in the future.
-If you are unsure if an ISA is the right choice for you, please seek independent financial advice.
+If you are unsure if an ISA is the right choice for you, please seek financial advice.